Wireless data war: Spark ditches datacap for business broadband

 • 5G auction: Date set, dreams of a Crown windfall dashed

-Fixed-wireless uses a mobile network to deliver broadband to a home or business, which can then be shared via wi-fi.
-It eliminates the need for a landline, and depending on your mobile coverage, it can deliver fiber-like performance.
+Fixed-wireless uses a mobile network to deliver broadband to a home or business, which can then be shared via Wi-Fi.
+It eliminates the need for a landline, and depending on your mobile coverage, it can deliver fibre-like performance.
 Unlike a mobile data plan, fixed-wireless service can only be used in one place, such as your office or home.

 Under the telco's new Business Flexible Broadband on Wireless plans, a company pays $79 a month if they use up to 120 gigabytes of data or $89 if it uses more than 120GB.